 Next, calculate what each will cost and when you want to achieve them.
 Are they realistic goals given your income and finances or will they require stringent measures or winning the lottery to achieve them?
 Naturally, if you’re married or in a long-term relationship you will want to approach your financial planning as a couple.

-You may be one of the lucky ones who will be buying that little house in Tuscany, but for those whose bank accounts just didn’t add up to that it’s time to envision a realistic, enjoyable retirement.
+You may be one of the lucky ones who will be buying that little house in Tuscany.
+For those whose bank accounts just didn’t add up to that it’s time to envision a realistic, enjoyable retirement.

 Take a hard look at how much you have saved and what you will need to support your lifestyle once retired.
 Create a balance sheet–a snapshot of your finances–that shows savings, assets, debt, and liabilities.
 Then map out your income and expenses once retired.
-This exercise can be reassuring if your financial picture is rosy or serve as a wake-up call to strengthen finances before retiring.
+This exercise can be reassuring if your financial picture is rosy.
+Or it can serve as a wake-up call to strengthen finances before retiring.

 Plan for a long retirement by protecting your savings as you approach retirement age and insure your investments will continue to grow over several decades.
 Funds you won’t need for at least 10 years should be invested for growth–preferably in broad-based stock mutual or exchange-traded funds.